 One month ago, my husband Marcus and I taught our first Poetry Makerspace Workshop on a bright May day at the beautiful Eighth Generation Busted Knuckle Gallery in Pike Place Market.
-WE LOVED IT.
-Even though we’re only half way through 2017, Marcus and I agreed that this event was one of our most happy and memorable highlights of the year.
+WE LOVED IT!

 It was great to not be in the creator’s seat, and instead, stand back and watch people take a plain-looking card of text (vintage astronomy Ed-U-Cards that I found on Etsy) and turn it into a poetic piece of art using post-it notes, ink pads, sponges, used stamps, and glue sticks.